 To prepare for this major, it is advised to take prior courses in Statistics, Economics, Business, Computer applications, and Calculus.
 This program is not only offered as a Bachelor's Degree, but students can continue onto higher education and receive a Master's or Doctorate.

 Graduates with a degree in Finance and Financial Management will typically enter into careers as Financial Managers and Analysts.
 These professionals work in various firms and oversee their financial activates and plan for their present and future success.
-The job outlook for these professionals is positive.
-The demand for these occupations is in high, expected to grow 23 percent in the next ten years.

 Another path that is possible for graduates is to become Personal Financial Advisors.
 These professionals work with people to manage their money, both for short and long term.
 There is a large demand for these Advisors, due to the recent financial crisis and amount of baby boomers retiring.

 Want a job when you graduate with your finance degree?
 Finance & Financial Management careers are expected to grow 7.6% between 2016 and 2026.

 The following options are some of the most in-demand careers related to finance and financial management.

 Recently graduated finance and financial management students earned an average of $53,520 in 2019-2020.
 Earnings can range from as low as $15,421 to as high as $189,905.
 As you might expect, salaries for finance graduates vary depending on the level of education that was acquired.